songlinjian/Report-algo-roll-lab-test/Report-AlgoRoll-Lab.md

 * The dnssec-signzone of BIND is a handy tool to deploy DNSSEC for most cases.
 But for algorithm rollover, we should take care of the case when old ZSK is used to sign the DNSKEY record.

 * Via Case 1 we learn the issue of Double-DS approach in algorithm rollover.
-And if anyone insist to roll the algorithm using Double-DNS approach, please use "-P" option of dnssec-signzone.
+And if anyone insist to roll the algorithm using Double-DNS approach, please use "

+" option of dnssec-signzone.
 The risk is unknown so far.

 * Case 2 prove the capability of rolling algorithm without ZSK.
 But the tests lack diversity of DNS resolver to provide a convincing result.
 It is worth to dig in depth.